RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4600-Module/AT-Command-Manual/README.md

 ## Appendix IV: Pin Description of RAK4600

-The pin definition of the RAK4600 module can be reviewed in the [Pin Definition](/Product-Categories/WisDuo/RAK4600-Module/Datasheet/#pin-definition) section of the Datasheet.
+The pin definition of the RAK4600 module can be reviewed in the [Pin Definition](/Product-Categories/WisDuo/RAK4600-Module/Datasheet/#pin-definition) section on the Datasheet.

 A summary of the pins of the RAK4600 module:

 1. **About the UART Pin**:
     - Pin 22 (USART1_RX) and Pin 23 (USART1_TX).
-    - During sleep, Pin 22 (USART1_RX) is automatically configured as a wake up pin and in external interrupt mode with internal pull-down resistor.
+    - During sleep, Pin 22 (USART1_RX) is automatically configured as a wake up pin and in external interrupt mode with an internal pull-down resistor.
 Wake-up will be triggered by a rising edge on this RX pin.

 2. **About the SWD debug Pin**: Pin 37 (SYS_SWDIO) and Pin 38 (SYS_SWDCLK) are used for SWD debug programming.
 3. **About the Power Pin**: The power pins on the RAK4600 module includes the VCC Pins on Pin 40 (3V3_IN) and Pin 41 (3V3_IN), and the ground pins (GND) are on the Pin 1, Pin 8, Pin 12, Pin 13, Pin 14, Pin 16, Pin 18, Pin 19, Pin 20, Pin 31, Pin 39, and Pin 42.
 4.  **About the Reset Pin**: The reset pin on the RAK4600 module is the Pin 36 (MCU_NRST);
 5.  **About the RF Antenna Pin**: The RF Antenna pins on the RAK4600 module are the pin15 (RF_BT) BLE antenna and Pin 17 (RF_L) LoRa antenna.
 6.  **About the GPIO Pin**: The GPIO pins available on the RAK4600 module are Pin 4, Pin 5, Pin 6, Pin 7, Pin 9, Pin 10, Pin 21, and Pin 24.

 :::tip 📝 NOTE:
 The subsequent firmware upgrade of the product is carried out through the OTA interface.